Home » Anti-Infectives » Ceftriaxone For Injection 1g

 Store below 30°C. Protect from light and moisture.
 Keep the medicine out of reach of children.

 10 ml clear glass vial with bromobutyl rubber stopper, sealed with a flip-off aluminum seal.
-Ceftriaxone for Injection USP 1000 mg powder for solution for injection or infusion is supplied in a glass vial packed in a unit carton with a pack insert.
+Ceftriaxone For Injection 1 g of powder for solution for injection or infusion is supplied in a glass vial packed in a unit carton with a pack insert.

 interested? let’s talk.